jlrajkumar/CollaborativeWhiteBoard/README.md

-# CollaborativeWhiteBoard
+#Collaborative White Board

+##Goal of this project
-Collaborative White Board.
-Lets users to draw lines, circle, texts, etc.,
+Building a Collaborative White Board which lets users to draw shapes, texts, etc.,